Dave-team/Knowledge-base/Career.md

 ## Overcoming imposter syndrome
 Imposted Syndrome is not feeling good enough in what I do.
 I am stuck on something - surely I should be able to fix this quickly?
 This is taking me so long, they'll think I don't my stuff.
+- Wherever we are, we will feel some level of imposter syndrome.
+Otherwise we're not challenged enough.
+Simply trust that over time, I will get better at all the things and will be able to figure it out / perform better.
 - Be confident and belief in own performance:
   - My work has high impact and I'm working on the right priorities at the right time.
 If I feel like I'm not doing the right thing, then I might need to take a step back and refocus to the highest priority work that needs doing.
 If something is taking me a long time, it's because it's complex and I care about quality - I will have informed the stakeholders.
   - I have the technical ability and when I don't, I know that I have the ability to pick it up rapidly or I can ask others for help.